JasonLeeJSL/jasonleejsl.github.io/_research/project-b.md

 ---

 ## Study 2: Alignment of AI Confidence and Users’ Self-confidence
 In another study (published at **CHI 2025**), we focused on human–AI collaboration in decision-making.
-The experiment shows that users’ self-confidence is strongly influenced by the confidence level expressed by AI, leading to clear alignment effects that persist even after AI is no longer involved.
+The experiment shows that users’ self-confidence is influenced by and aligned with the confidence expressed by AI.
+Such alignment persists even after AI is no longer involved.

 This alignment alters users’ confidence calibration, potentially causing over-reliance on AI or underestimation of their own abilities.
 Further results reveal that real-time feedback and different collaboration modes (e.g., AI as advisor, peer collaborator, or decision executor) can partially mitigate these effects.